Copyright © 2011-19 Helical Pile World, LLC. All Rights Reserved.

 Larger Diameter Helical Piles

-Note: For this survey, HPW considered larger diameter helical piles as 3.5” and larger in diameter.
+Note: For this survey, HPW considered larger diameter helical piles as 4.5” and greater in diameter.

-As part of the survey, HPW questioned each participating company about their opinions of the impact that ICC-ES certifications are having in the U.S. civil construction marketplace.
-Of the eight companies participating in the survey, three manufacturers currently have ESR reports for one or more of their helical products - Foundation Supportworks, MacLean Power MPS Civil, and Ram Jack.
-Of the companies that have positive feelings about ICC-ES certifications, the feeling is that the certifications legitimize helical pile products in the eyes of engineers and building officials.
-Of the companies that have neutral or negative opinions, the feeling is that not having certifications has not negatively affected their sales efforts in a measurable way.
-One company commented - “market maturity is having a much greater impact than the certifications.”
+As part of the survey, HPW questioned each participating company about their opinions on the impact that ICC-ES certifications are having in the U.S. civil construction marketplace.
+Of the ten companies participating in the survey, three manufacturers currently have ESR reports for one or more of their helical products - Foundation Supportworks, MacLean Power MPS Civil, and Ram Jack.
+As you might imagine, these companies and their distributors have positive feelings about ICC-ES certifications, and each company reported that they are beginning to see more and more ESR reports being required in bid specifications.
+The feeling is the certifications legitimize helical pile products in the eyes of engineers and building officials.

-Product sales in 2013 have definitely exceeded the 2012 results for all companies in the survey, and all of the participants believe this upward trend will continue into 2014.
+Product sales in 2015 exceeded the 2014 results for all but one of the companies participating in the survey.
+Seven of the ten participants believe the upward trend will continue into 2016 although at a lower rate of growth.
+Two companies are anticipating significant growth.
 The participants in our survey vary greatly in size and annual revenues, and our readers need to consider this when contemplating the data.
 Nonetheless, it is certainly a positive sign to see the privately funded projects continuing a steady recovery and providing fuel for growth.
-Absent any significant economic calamities, the outlook for continued growth in 2014 for our industry is certainly positive.
+Absent any significant economic calamities, the outlook for continued growth in 2016 for our industry is certainly positive.

-HPW would like to thank the eight companies that contributed to our survey.
+HPW would like to thank the ten companies that contributed to our survey.

 Please send comments or questions to: